-As a homebuyer, you might already be familiar with the process of getting a mortgage.
+As a home buyer, you might already be familiar with the process of getting a mortgage.
 As a result of this extensive process, the mortgage lender will often take precautions to ensure that they can avoid incurring too many losses.
 One of these precautions can be a mortgagee clause in the insurance policy taken out on a mortgaged property.

 You already know that a mortgagee is a mortgage lender and a mortgagor is a borrower, but let’s talk more about their relationship with each other and the insurance provider.
-In a real estate transaction, a mortgagee gives a mortgage loan to the mortgagor in exchange for the title of the property purchased which is used as collateral.
+In a real estate transaction, a mortgagee gives a mortgage loan to the mortgagor in exchange for the title of the property purchased, which is used as collateral.

-Therefore, if a mortgagor stops making monthly payments or defaults on the loan, the mortgagee can foreclose on the property and sell it.
+Therefore, if the mortgagor stops making monthly payments or defaults on the loan, the mortgagee can foreclose on the property and sell it.
 However, if the property is damaged, the mortgagee could be in trouble.
 The mortgagee clause would be useful in this situation because it states that the mortgagee will be paid even if the mortgagor damages the property.

 Mortgagees require that mortgagors purchase a homeowners insurance policy to protect the house from damage.
 In the case of a property damage, the insurer is required to guarantee payouts when claims covered by the homeowners insurance policy are made.

 Nonetheless, the mortgagee is still the loss payee, meaning they are the party to whom the claim from the loss is to be paid.
 There are many types of losses that can occur with a piece of property.
-Damages are covered by the mortgagee clause, as are other acts such as arson.
+Damages are covered by the mortgagee clause, including other acts such as arson.

 As previously mentioned, mortgagees will require that mortgagors purchase an insurance policy to protect the house from damage.
 Homeowners insurance and renters insurance are two types of property insurance.
 Homeowners insurance is required for owners who have purchased property, while renters insurance is required for those renting someone’s property.
 Both types of insurance protect the property from damage.